 Think & Dream Creatively

-- Believe you can do it and your mind will find ways to do it it
+- Believe you can do it and your mind will find ways to do i

-- Don’t let past traditions get in the way: experiment, go for new approaches, think different
+- Don’t let past traditions get in the way: experiment, go for new approaches, and think of different

 - Demand yourself how you can do better and magical answers will show you the way